olvaffe/olv-notes/linux/scripts/kconfig/config.md

   - select `MMC/SD/SDIO card support` if desired
     - select `Secure Digital Host Controller Interface support` if needed
       - select `SDHCI support on PCI bus` if x86
+      - select `SDHCI support for ACPI enumerated SDHCI controllers` if x86
       - select `SDHCI platform and OF driver helper` if arm
     - select `SDHCI support for the BCM2835 & iProc SD/MMC Controller` if rpi
     - select `Qualcomm SDHCI Controller Support` if qcom